-Brushstrokes In Sunflower Painting Series.
+Brushstrokes in Sunflower Painting Series.

 According to a study by Stanford University, x-raying and different methods for detecting brushstrokes, we finally know how Vincent’s artworks were different from other artists.
 On average, the brushstrokes in the Vincent paintings are in the neighbourhood, but their total number is not much more.
 It simply suggests that there is a tighter arrangement of the brushstrokes, which distinguishes the remarkability of the paintings in terms of geometric appearance.
 They are straighter, more elongated and homogeneous in broadness.

-If you see more in Sunflowers by van Gogh, you will notice a certain kind of expressiveness of the artist's mind through the choice of colours merged with the brushstrokes.
+If you see more in Sunflowers by Van Gogh, you will notice a certain kind of expressiveness of the artist’s mind through the choice of colours merged with the brushstrokes.
 With subtle use of contrast, light and dominant colour, he successfully made a painting, which helps us to build a connection with the simplicity and soberness of the Vincent character.

-Conservation Treatment Of The Artwork.
+Conservation Treatment of the Artwork.

 The Amsterdam Van Gogh museum gained a deeper appreciation for the distinct restorations carried out on the artwork and the consequences of these restorations.
 It seemed that there were multiple layers of varnishes on the painting.
-From the research, we know that van Gogh did not add any of them, which means they were later added.
+From the research, we know that Vincent did not add any of them, which means they were later added.
 In some places, the layers of varnish and paint have mixed, making them dirty and yellowed.
 So in order to secure the paint and make the surface matt, a layer of wax was later applied to the varnish layer at some places.

-Further, in the late 1990s, a layer of wax was added, due to which there is matt, whitish quality developed over van Gogh Sunflowers.
+Further, in the late 1990s, a layer of wax was added, due to which there is matt, whitish quality developed over Van Gogh Sunflowers.
 In the last restoration, they tended to remove this wax.
 Furthermore, since the old retouches were underneath the varnish, they were not usable, so new ones were applied over them.

-Additionally, Sunflowers by van Gogh, though stable, are fragile, which means they cannot be transported.
+Additionally, Sunflowers by Van Gogh, though stable, are fragile, which means they cannot be transported.

-Opinions And Conclusions
+Opinions and Conclusions

 Though Vincent worked for only ten years as a painter in his career, but he is one of the best artists today.
 Despite struggles with life, financial problems, and mental illness, he showed the world aspects of life that ordinary people would never see.
 He taught us that despite all the pains one suffers in his life, his passion and dedication towards his work are foremost.
 With his dominant bright colours, Vincent gave us the kind of artwork which no artist could ever copy.
 The fact that we could read about him and look at his paintings in a museum for hours could serve as a tribute to him and teach us about life.
 However, to Vincent museums were cemeteries where ongoing artists battled for the position of their predecessors.
 And somewhere, I feel that no amount of love and homage could reverse the past and allow him to see what he truly deserved.
-Sunflowers by van Gogh are the indication that even though it blooms, there will be sad days aside.
+Sunflowers by Van Gogh are the indication that even though it blooms, there will be sad days aside.
 But in all those despairing moments, we will hold our spirits and motivate ourselves with the story of our beloved, Vincent!

 Frequently Asked Questions.